 Weight gain from creatine may not necessarily be a bad thing.
 Keep reading to learn more.

-Key Takeaways About Creatine and Weight Gain
+Key Takeaways About Creatine Weight Gain

-• Creatine can cause gain in weight, but it’s mainly due to water retention in the muscles.
+Creatine can cause gain in weight, but it's mainly due to water retention in the muscles.
 This weight increase is typically localized to the muscles and is not visibly distributed throughout the body.

-• It's important to note that gaining weight from creatine is not necessarily a bad thing, especially for individuals looking to improve performance, increase muscle mass, and enhance workout intensity.
-However, maintaining a balanced diet, adjusting macros, and staying consistent with exercise can help minimize any unwanted weight increase.
+It's important to note that gaining weight from creatine is not necessarily a bad thing, especially for individuals looking to improve performance, increase muscle mass, and enhance workout intensity.
+However, maintaining a balanced diet, adjusting macros, and staying consistent with exercise can help minimize any unwanted weight increase

 What is Creatine?